AWS KMS Hierarchical keyrings - AWS Encryption SDK

 Prerequisites

 The AWS Encryption SDK doesn't require an AWS account and it doesn't depend on any AWS service.
-However, the Hierarchical keyring depends on AWS KMS and Amazon DynamoDB.
+However, to use an Hierarchical keyring, you need an AWS account and the following minimum permissions on the symmetric encryption AWS KMS key(s) in your key store.

 Java